Education and the law

 Basic principles of law for school leaders

 School leaders have many responsibilities to groups and individuals within the school community.
 You don’t need to be a lawyer to be a school leader, but you do need to understand how natural justice, judge-made law and legislation affect your role.
-Some basic principles are set out here.
+These basic principles will help you.

 Further legal advice

-The Ministry of Education contracts the New Zealand School Trustees Association (NZSTA) to provide governance advice and an expert personnel/industrial relations advisory service.
+The Ministry of Education contracts the New Zealand School Trustees Association (NZSTA) to provide governance advice and expert HR and industrial relations advisory services.

 Tell a colleague | Back to top